 In the West, EarthLink is currently available in California and Nevada as of May 2022.

 It also provides broadband to customers in Texas and every state in the southeastern US.
 The ISP also offers residential and business services along the East Coast and in Midwestern states east of the Mississippi River.

 Major cities that EarthLink serves include Chicago, Houston, New York City, San Antonio, and Miami.

 In most urban areas, speeds up to one gigabyte per second (1 Gbps) are available.
 In some rural areas and smaller states, the max speed gets capped at speeds as low as 15 Mbps.

 EarthLink’s business and residential internet plans are known as HyperLink plans.
 Speeds start at 15 Mbps and go all the way up to 1000 Mbps, which is the same as 1 Gbps.

 The current list of plans includes the following:

-- HyperLink 1 GBPS, which is the fastest available plan for EarthLink users at 1000 Mbps
+- HyperLink 5 Gig, which is the fastest available plan for EarthLink users at 5 Gbps / 5000 Mbps

-EarthLink claims that it does not count data usage.
-It does not cap the amount of data that its customers use each month, and it does not throttle speeds when customers reach specific data thresholds during the month.
+EarthLink advertises that it does not count data usage.
+It also does not cap the amount of data that its customers use each month, and it does not throttle speeds when customers reach specific data thresholds during the month.

 Which Plan Is Best For You?